bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/monero-and-the-privacy-doom-principle-btcpp-cdmx.md

 Even that is enough to start to do things that will unmask Bob.
 Because Bob was hiding alongside Alice, and the fact that Alice isn't so hidden anymore does impact Bob's ability to hide as well.

-Male host [25:35]
+Host:
 Wow, that's a lot worse than I thought.
 It reminds me of the wave function collapse algorithm, which everyone should check out.
-But are there other questions from the Audience?
-I know Peter Todd has something to say.
-Okay, well, thank you for your time.
-Sorry we were running a bit late.
-But, yeah, let's give him a round of applause.
-Oh, you got something, Jimmy?

-Audience [26:09]
-Yes.
-Okay.
-So random last minute question.
-Like, outside of being directly contacted by, say, the feds or whatever, how would the average user just know if they've been compromised?

-Male host [26:21]
-Just repeat it real quick.
+Audience:

-Okay, so outside of being contacted by the feds, how would the average user know whether they have been compromised from a privacy perspective?
+Outside of being contacted by the feds, how would the average user know whether they have been compromised from a privacy perspective?

-David [26:34]
+David Vorick:
 Yeah, so that's the thing.
 A lot of times there's no way to know, and especially when it comes to entities, or maybe we should call them adversaries, such as Coinbase and BitGo, not only are they not going to notify you, but also the way it impacts your life is going to be more subtle.
 For example, it might just change what sort of ads get presented to you.